 Kate comes from all corners of the bicycling world.
 She strongly believes bicycles are an important tool for social change and is committed to promoting a healthy lifestyle through everyday biking.
 Kate is a total safety nerd; a big fan of reflective stickers, helmets and hand signals.
 She can often be found rolling through the streets of Oakland with her dog, Sonny, strapped to her back.

 Emily comes from the design world with almost two decades of experience in all things print, package, event, and web related.
-She’s happy to trade in hi-tech clients for pedal powered projects and can be seen daily riding her six year old around the rolling hills of Petaluma on the back of an elBoda Boda.
+She was happy to trade in hi-tech clients for pedal powered projects and can often be seen hauling her two little ones around on the back of a Spicy Curry.

 Tony Landucci joined the Yuba Cargo Bike family in 2014 when he bought his first Yuba Mundo LUX.
 Three long years later he left his career as a local news reporter for print and radio to reinvent himself… and get some exercise.
 Tony’s favorite things to do include traveling around the US to talk about the advantages of the cargo bike lifestyle.
 His least favorite thing to do is sit in traffic when he could be riding one of his bikes.